- Setting rules and ensuring that they are clear and coherent

 Differentiating projects by risk

-In addition, the United Kingdom started modifying its building control system in 2007 to add a risk-based component.
-The goal was to develop a risk assessment tool for building inspectors and move from strict public enforcement toward a combination of public and private practices.
-In 2009 the Department for Communities and Local Government partnered with the private sector to develop a risk assessment tool.
-High-risk projects such as hotels and movie theaters would have at least as many inspections as low-risk projects at key stages of construction—and in most cases would require additional inspections to comply with safety regulations.
-The use of risk assessment has improved the inspection system.
-Since 2008 it has eliminated 8 procedures and 49 days from the process of obtaining a construction permit and connecting to utilities, as measured by Doing Business (5).
+Inspections are another area where risk differentiation should be applied, with more involvement of the private sector.
+For example, in the United Kingdom, the Department for Communities and Local Government partnered with the private sector to develop a risk assessment tool for building inspectors.
+High-risk projects such as hotels and movie theaters would have at least as many inspections as low-risk projects at key stages of construction—and, in most cases, would require additional inspections to comply with safety regulations.
+The use of risk assessment has improved the inspection system, eliminating 8 procedures and 49 days from the construction permitting process since 2008, as measured by Doing Business (3).

 4. World Bank Enterprise Surveys (http://www.enterprisesurveys.org/).